zjunlp/DeepKE/example/triple/mt5/README.md

 ### Download data
-Download from official website https://tianchi.aliyun.com/competition/entrance/532080/information Download the files' train. json 'and' valid. json 'and place them in the directory/ In data
+Download  `train.json` and `valid.json`  from official website https://tianchi.aliyun.com/competition/entrance/, and place them in the directory `./data`

 ## 2. Run